-As the child of a diplomat, Elwood grew up in many places, including Brazil and Trinidad.
-He spent two years following his undergraduate studies serving as the headmaster of Shiveye Secondary School in western Kenya.
-He was the pastor of two Congregational churches in Massachusetts and is an ordained minister in the Presbyterian Church (USA).
-He joined the Louisville Seminary faculty in 1996, having taught previously at Harvard Divinity School and Davidson College.
-He is active in his local congregation and is a member of several organizations including the American Academy of Religion, the American Society of Church History, the American Historical Association, and the Sixteenth Century Studies Conference.
+For two years in the early 1980s he served as the headmaster of Shiveye Secondary School in rural, western Kenya, in association with the East Africa Yearly Meeting of Friends.
+He was the pastor of two Congregational churches in Medford, Massachusetts and is a Minister of Word and Sacrament in the Presbyterian Church (U.S.A.).
+After teaching at Davidson College and Harvard Divinity School, he joined faculty of Louisville Seminary in 1996.
+He is active in his local congregation and is a member of several professional organizations including the American Academy of Religion, the American Society of Church History, the American Historical Association, and the Sixteenth Century Society and Conference.
+He served on the committee of the Presbyterian Church (U.S.A.)'s General Assembly that prepared a new translation of the Heidelberg Catechism for the church's Book of Confessions.

-Elwood is author of The Body Broken: The Calvinist Doctrine of the Eucharist and the Symbolization of Power in Sixteenth-Century France (Oxford University Press, 1999) and Calvin for Armchair Theologians (Westminster John Knox, 2002) which has been translated and published in German and French.
-He is currently working on a study of understandings of embodiment, sexuality and death that emerged from Christian cultures of the Reformation era.
+Elwood is the author of several articles and books, including The Body Broken: The Calvinist Doctrine of the Eucharist and the Symbolization of Power in Sixteenth-Century France (Oxford University Press, 1999), Calvin for Armchair Theologians (Westminster John Knox, 2002)-which has been translated into Japanese, Korean, German, French, and Italian-and A Brief Introduction to John Calvin (Westminster John Knox, 2017).
+His current research and writing focuses on understandings of embodiment, sexuality, and death in the Christian cultures of the Reformation era and the modern West, as well as resources in Reformed piety and spirituality for engaging a suffering world.